defano/digital-design/README.md

 # Introduction to Digital Design

-An introduction to designing, simulating and synthesizing digital hardware designs using the Verilog hardware description language and open-sourced tools and hardware.
+An introduction to designing, simulating and synthesizing digital hardware designs using the Verilog hardware description language with open-sourced tools and hardware.
 This tutorial consists of several hardware designs which can be synthesized and loaded onto [GadgetFactory's Papilio](http://papilio.cc) hardware.

 ## Hardware